To be more successful, stop competing*

 Competing is exhausting.
 And often, it’s the wrong game entirely.

-I see this pattern constantly.
+I see a pattern constantly.
 A business is locked in a battle with two or three competitors.
-Every move, a reaction.
-They match features.
-They undercut on price.
+Every move is a reaction.
+Match their features.
+Undercut on price.
 They watch what the other lot are doing and adjust accordingly.

-It feels like strategy.
-It’s not.
+It feels like strategy, but it’s not.
 It’s a treadmill.

 The businesses that pull ahead – ones I’ve watched grow from scrappy start-ups into brands people genuinely care about – they don’t win by competing harder.
 They win by stepping off the treadmill entirely.

-The feature fight is a race to the bottom
+A fight on features (or price) is a race to the bottom

 When you compete on features and price, you’re playing by someone else’s rules.
 Worse, you’re playing a game where the only winner is whoever’s willing to go lowest.

-And here’s the thing: your competitors can always copy features.
+Your competitors can always copy features.
 Every capability you launch, they can match.
-Every price you cut, they can undercut.
+A price you cut, they can undercut.

-What they can’t easily copy is what you stand for in the customers mind and the minds of your people.
+What they can’t easily copy is what you stand for in your customers mind, and the minds of your people.
 The way you make people feel.
 Your reputation.
-The reasons someone chooses you when, rationally, the alternatives look similar.
+Reasons someone chooses you when, rationally, the alternatives look similar.

 That’s brand.
-And it’s your most defensible advantage.
+And brand your most defensible advantage.

 ‘Different is better than better’

 Someone once put it that way to me, and they were right.
-Although, having both is the real winner.
+Although, for me, having both is the real winner.

 When your brand occupies a distinct position in someone’s mind, price becomes less important.
 Features become less important.
 You’re not being compared on a spreadsheet – you’re being chosen because something about you resonates.